-I do not "curve"; I do not drop the lowest score, ,however if it is to your benefit, your final exam score will replace your lowest exam score.
+• I do not drop your lowest exam, however if it is to your benefit, your final exam score will replace your lowest exam score.

 I am very passionate about my job.
 I care deeply about your success.
 I am committed to helping you achieve your goals.....But you have to be equally committed.
 My job is IMPOSSIBLE unless you do YOUR JOB.